RAISE-Sapienza/additional-material-qg-design-tii-2025/README.md

 This repository contains the following directories:

-    `additional-experiments` - Additional experiments to complement the experimental analysis presented in the paper.
+* `additional-experiments` - Additional experiments to complement the experimental analysis presented in the paper.

-    `case-study` - This directory contains the Modelica code of the heat network case study witn the required libraries.
+* `case-study` - This directory contains the Modelica code of the heat network case study witn the required libraries.
+    * `model` - Modelica code of the heat network.
+    * `library` -

 ## Additional Experiments.